LwSS123/Instagram-Analytics-Project/README.md

 # GUI
 The GUI application built with Tkinter enables users to:

-Search for specific hashtags.
+- Search for specific hashtags
-Display users who have utilized these hashtags.
+- Display users who have utilized these hashtags
-Show other hashtags used by these users.
+- Show other hashtags used by these users

 **Hashtag Search Tool Main Screen**